St. John the Baptist Catholic School

 Mrs. Wilson seeks to guide students by teaching them useful skills in their everyday lives, whether this is through prayer, discernment and interpretation of the world around them, or by building community.
 When God comes first, everything else falls into place.

 Mrs. Buhnerkemper has been at St. John’s since 2007 as a coach, substitute teacher, paraprofessional and now a teacher!
 Her first year as a teacher was in physical education, and now she is our middle school art teacher.
-With over 7 year of teaching experience, we are thrilled to have her at St. John’s.
+With over 7 years of teaching experience, we are thrilled to have her at St. John’s.
 Mrs. Buhnerkemper earned her BA degree in English Education with a minor in Communication and an endorsement in Art from Western Illinois University, as well as a Masters in Curriculum and Instruction with an emphasis in Physical Education from North Central College.
-When Mrs. Behnerkemper is not teaching, she coaches volleyball as the girls head coach at Neuqua Valley High School and boys head coach at St. Charles North.
+When Mrs. Buhnerkemper is not teaching, she coaches volleyball as the girls' head coach at Neuqua Valley High School and boys head coach at St. Charles North.

 Favorite Bible Verse